 Click HERE for Captain Mac’s blog.

 Patty is from the coast of Washington; so moving to Ketchikan meant she just needed to get a better quality of rain gear.
 She spent 10 years in the commercial razor clam industry in Alaska.
-At the Lodge she is the company comptroller, but her full time job is to keep Captain Mac on task.
+At the Lodge she is the General Manager, but her full time job is to keep Captain Mac on task.
 She enjoys the opportunity to get out and fish whenever possible.